22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 14. Saslove & Warwick

-Ranked the number one real estate team in Aspen, Colorado, the Saslove & Warwick team has 60 years of experience and over $5 billion in closed sales.
-This company boasts a boutique feel with an international reach.
+Ranked the number one real estate team in Aspen, Colorado, Saslove & Warwick has 60 years of combined experience and over $5 billion in career closed sales as of 2026.
+The team operates under Douglas Elliman.

 Why this logo works